sleeplesstwo/Sleepless-AdventOfCode2021/day01/README.md

 In this example, there are 5 sums that are larger than the previous sum.

 Consider sums of a three-measurement sliding window.
 How many sums are larger than the previous sum?

+## Thoughts after completion

+Submitted an incorrect solution in part 1.
+After forcing variables to int the returned result increased by 1.
+Possibly something about how Get-Content parsed the file.

+Part 2 could also use `$value = $measurements[$i..($i+2)] | Measure-Object -Sum).Sum` on lines 14 and 16 rather than taking values individually.